-The Tour de France was always linked to trademarks.
-Since its inception their cyclists were sponsored on a personal level, but Henri's desire to break Objectives, did not start until 1930, then with the formula of the national teams.
-After that period the commercial teams took over and the brands found the ideal trampoline to make themselves known, based on showing off in the jersey of the great champions.
-We have selected ten of the squads that have marked the most The Tour de France throughout its history, by palmarés and to earn a hole in the memory of the fans.
+The Tour de France has always been linked to commercial brands.
+From its beginnings, its cyclists were personally sponsored, but Henri Desgrange's desire for the carrera to be a great individual challenge meant that the history of Tour teams, structured around a leader and working collectively towards goals, did not begin until 1930, then with the formula of national teams.
+After that period, commercial teams took over and brands found the ideal springboard to make themselves known, by appearing on the jerseys of great champions.
+We have selected ten of the squads that have most marked the Tour de France throughout its history, both for their track record and for earning a place in the memory of fans.

 Peugeot

-[Captation id = "Attachment_6221" Align = "Alignnone" Width = "900"]Raymond Delisle French cyclist Raymond Delisle, of the Peugeot team, during the 1976 tour (Image: René Milanese, Creative Commons)[/caption] The Peugeot cycling team holds the vitola to be the longest and most laureate of the history of the Tour de France, with a trajectory that covers from 1904 to 1989.
-He participated in a total of 36 editions and his runners won the general classification ten times, the general classification, Adding a total of 123 stage victories, a record in line with what the lion brand represented in cycling, even before the tour was born.
-Its founder, Armand Peugeot, began to manufacture bicycles and tricycles in 1886 and ten years later the production already exceeded 9,000 units per year, a figure that was growing to the point of turning the brand into the main bicycle supplier of the French army bicycles and the large number of cycling races that were already organized in France at the end of the 19th century.
-With these credentials Peugeot was a brand that left its mark on the Tour de France since its inception in 1903, understanding that the promotion of its products had necessarily going through sponsoring races and corridors, which resulted in the creation of a team of a team of competition from 1904.
-Since in those first tours it was not allowed to run as a team, following the idea of the patron Henri Desigrange to convert the race into an individual challenge stripped of all external aid, Peugeot began by sponsoring cyclists on an individual basis, and several cast came out several of the champions who dominated the palmarés of the Tour de France until the First World War: Louis Trosellier (1905); René Pottier (1906); Lucien Petit Breton (1907 and 1908) and Philippe Thys (1913 and 1914) won the tour for the Lion's brand, in a domain that was especially overwhelming in 1908, when their runners won each and every one of the 14 stages of that edition , with Petit Breton (5) and François Faber (4) at the head.
-The domain of the Peugeot runners reappeared after the parenthesis of the First World War, with the triumph of the Escalator Firmin Lambot in 1922, and a harvest of 18 stage victories between that edition and that of 1923.
-It was the way to overcome the crisis postwar, in which the brand had to form a consortium for three years with other squads to survive, under the name of the Sportive.
-When in 1930 the Tour de France decided to open the competition to the teams, he did it through national teams, so that the visibility of commercial brands, as we know it today, did not reach until 1962.
-Peugeot opened from That year a second golden age, in which the brand revolutionized its image with the creation of the mythical chess chess in black and white, a design that also moved to its bicycles.
-The Great Eddy Merckx ran with Peugeot in 1966 and 1967, achieving victories of great prestige, such as two milan - San Remo, the arrow - Vallea and La Gante - Wevelgem, in addition to stages in the Tour of Italy and the Paris Niza, among others Many races.
-However, the Belgian did not run the Tour of France with the team, since his debut would end up arriving in 1968 with the FAEMA.
-To see Peugeot win again in Paris, the two victories of Bernard Thévenet had to , until touching half a million units.
-The Peugeot team continued winning secondary stages and classifications in the Tour de France with corridors such as the Australian Phil Anderson or the Scottish Robert Millar, until in 1989 the historic firm decided to remove its sponsorship and the weight of the structure fell to Z, the brand of children's clothes with which he had begun to collaborate in 1987 to form the remembered Z-Peugeot.
+The Peugeot cycling team holds the distinction of being the longest-running and most decorated in the history of the Tour de France, with a trajectory spanning from 1904 to 1989.
+It participated in a total of 36 editions and its riders won the general classification ten times, amassing a total of 123 stage victories, a record in keeping with what the lion brand represented in cycling, even before the Tour was born.
+Its founder, Armand Peugeot, began manufacturing bicycles and tricycles in 1886, and ten years later production already exceeded 9,000 units annually, a figure that kept growing to the point of making the brand the main supplier of bicycles to the French army and the large number of cycling races that were already being organized in France at the end of the 19th century.
+With these credentials, Peugeot was a brand that left its mark on the Tour de France from its very beginnings in 1903, understanding that the promotion of its products necessarily had to involve sponsoring races and riders, which led to the creation of a competition team starting in 1904.
+Since in those early Tours teams were not allowed to compete—following the idea of patron Henri Desgrange to make the carrera an individual challenge stripped of all external help—Peugeot began by sponsoring cyclists individually, and from that roster came several of the champions who dominated the Tour de France's record books until World War I: Louis Trosellier (1905); René Pottier (1906); Lucien Petit Breton (1907 and 1908) and Philippe Thys (1913 and 1914) won the Tour for the lion brand, in a dominance that was especially overwhelming in 1908, when its riders won each and every one of the 14 stages of that edition, led by Petit Breton (5) and François Faber (4).
+The dominance of Peugeot riders reappeared after the hiatus of World War I, with the climber Firmin Lambot's victory in 1922, and a haul of 18 stage wins between that edition and 1923.
+It was the way to overcome the postwar crisis, in which the brand had to form a consortium for three years with other teams to survive, under the name La Sportive.
+When in 1930 the Tour de France decided to open the competition to teams, it did so through national selections, so the visibility of commercial brands as we know it today did not arrive until 1962.
+From that year, Peugeot began a second golden era, in which the brand revolutionized its image with the creation of the legendary black-and-white checkered jersey, a design that was also applied to its bicycles.
+The great Eddy Merckx rode with Peugeot in 1966 and 1967, achieving prestigious victories such as two Milan–San Remo, La Flèche Wallonne, and Gent–Wevelgem, as well as stages in the Giro d'Italia and Paris–Nice, among many other races.

 Mercier